Senior Vice Provost

 Engagement and Faculty Development

-Julie E. Williams, Ph.D. is the Senior Vice Provost for Engagement and Faculty Development at the University of New Hampshire (UNH).
-She previously served as associate vice president for research and public service.
-Her office provides collaborative leadership working across the University to support engagement with external partners and to support innovative approaches to faculty development across the life cycle of faculty, from new faculty orientation, to academic leadership for chairs.
+Julie E. Williams, Ph.D. served at the at the University of New Hampshire (UNH) from 2001-2019.
+As Senior Vice Provost for Engagement and Faculty Development, she provided collaborative leadership across the University to support engagement with external partners and innovative approaches to faculty development.
+Under her leadership an extensive portfolio of faculty development programs was created across the life cycle of faculty, from new faculty orientation, to academic leadership for chairs, that enhanced faculty and ultimately student success at UNH.